Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 Each projection is an optimization so that the iterative points satisfy the optimal conditions, which also restricts the projection  method into the case where the projection is available or simple to compute.
 And it is natural to search better Descent step or Projection step.

-The following links are recommended if you want more theoretical proof:
+The following links are recommended if you are interested in more theoretical proof:

 * http://maths.nju.edu.cn/~hebma/slides/03C.pdf
 * http://maths.nju.edu.cn/~hebma/slides/00.pdf